Vindooby/finalproject/README.md

-# README
+# BuildLegends!

-This README would normally document whatever steps are necessary to get the application up and running.
+This app is designed to help players of the game League of Legends decide on a Champion they would like to play and Build they would like to implement during their next game.
+It also provides indepth information on all champions and items in the game.

 Things you may want to cover: